mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-18-provision-excel-services-in-sharepoint-server-with-powershell.md

 ## The Full Script ##

-Here is the full script.
+The following is the full script.
 To run this, copy/paste the contents below into a text editor and save it as a .ps1 file (example: ProvisionExcelServices.ps1).

 **Note:** The script must be run from the SharePoint 2010 Management Shell or a PowerShell prompt with the Microsoft.SharePoint.PowerShell add-in loaded